IngoMeyer441/simple-term-menu/README.md

 ## Overview

 `simple-term-menu` creates simple menus for interactive command line programs.
 It can be used to offer a choice of different options to the user.
-Menu entries can be selected with the arrow or j/k keys.
+Menu entries can be selected with the arrow, j/k, or emacs (C-n/C-p) keys.
 The module uses the terminfo database to detect terminal features automatically and disables styles that are not available.
 Currently, Linux and macOS are supported.

 ## Breaking changes